We keep artists in the neighborhood.

 celebrate, beautify and create community.

-We work to find pay for our artists to enhance our shared landscape, reclaim neighborhoods, raise pride,
+We work to find pay for our artists to enhance our shared landscape, reclaim walls, raise pride

-and tell stories of our past while being an efficient graffiti abatement program.
+and tell stories of our present and past while being an efficient graffiti abatement program.

 Your donations are tax deductible.
 Thank you.

 A day to celebrate all the good happening in our neighborhood!

 Alberta Art Works is a volunteer driven, registered non-profit, working to create, initiate and nurture art, artists and art education in our community.
 The arts are a vital component of our economic development, culturally aware citizens and a more creative and exciting quality of life for all.

 In collaboration with Lifeworks NW and the House of UMOJA, AAW will volunteer their services to restore one of Portland’s oldest murals and return it to our greater community.